haiku/website/content/news/2020-12-07-contest-results.md

 Without further ado, the winner is **Garrett Kabler**, with the sound theme "**burg's-sparkly-tones**"!

 Garrett's entry won the contest by a landslide, acquiring a whopping 249 points, whilst the runner up followed up with 50 points.
-This is very impressive, and gives an overall idea about the quality of the Garrett's sound set.
+This is very impressive, and gives an overall idea about the quality of Garrett's sound set.

 Top three are listed below: